Priskila09/pet-hospital-laravel-secprog/README.md

 Overview

-Pet Hospital is a website-based platform that is designed to help pet owners manage their pet healthcare and supplies conveniently, from anywhere and anytime.
-This website enables pet owners to make reservation for their pet online and purchasing their pet supplies online, ensuring a seamless services for the pet owners.
+Pet Hospital is a website-based platform that is designed to help pet owners manage their pet healthcare conveniently, from anywhere and anytime.
+This website enables pet owners to make reservation for their pet online, ensuring a seamless services for the pet owners.

 Features